XeniaOhmer/hierarchical_reference_game/README.md

 Agents can be trained using 'train.py'.
 The file provides explanations for how to configure agents and training using command line parameters.

-For example, to train the agents on data set *D(4,8)* (4 attributes, 8 values), and vocab size factor 3 (default), with the same hyperparameters as in the paper, you can execute:
+For example, to train the agents on data set *D(4,8)* (4 attributes, 8 values), and vocab size factor 3 (default), with the same hyperparameters as in the paper, you can execute

     python train.py --dimensions 8 8 8 8 --n_epochs 300 --batch_size 32

+Similarly, for data set *D(3, 4)*, the dimensions flag would be

+    --dimensions 4 4 4

 Per default, this conducts one run.
 If you would like to change the number of runs, e.g. to 5, you can specify that using

     --num_of_runs 5

-Similarly for data set *D(3, 4)*, the dimension flag would we

-    --dimensions 4 4 4

-If you would like to save the results (interaction file, agent checkpoints, a file storing all hyperparameter values, training and validation accuracies over time, plus test accuracy for generalization to novel objects) you can add the flag:
+If you would like to save the results (interaction file, agent checkpoints, a file storing all hyperparameter values, training and validation accuracies over time, plus test accuracy for generalization to novel objects) you can add the flag

     --save True